Entering the European market for speciality coffee

 - Implementation of a quality management system (QMS): A system based on Hazard Analysis and Critical Control Points (HACCP) is increasingly required by buyers as a minimum standard for green coffee production, storage and handling.
 The above described implementation of checking residue levels would be part of this system.

 - For roasted coffee, HACCP is the minimum standard that an exporter must comply with, preferably complemented by a global food safety initiative (GFSI) such as: BRC Global Standard Food Safety, FSSC 22000, IFS Food or SQF.

 Additional sustainability requirements

-Traders and small-scale roasters in the specialty segment usually work under the principles of ethical and sustainable sourcing.
+Traders and small-scale roasters in the speciality segment usually work under the principles of ethical and sustainable sourcing.
 This means that direct contact with producers, transparency and promoting sustainable practices are key aspects of their operations.
 Examples of importers that have high Corporate Social Responsibility (CSR) standards include: Dutch companies Trabocca and This Side Up; French companies Ethiquable and Alter Eco; German companies GEPA and El Puente, among others.
 These importing companies work on projects with coffee-producing cooperatives in the countries of origin.

 Certification standards like Rainforest Alliance-UTZ have gained importance in the mainstream coffee market.
 They are usually part of the sustainability strategy of traders, roasters and retailers.
 Large European importers such as the Neumann Kaffee Gruppe and List + Beisler (both from Germany) handle a wide range of coffees of various origins and certifications.